-Register for all new Abiotic Disorders of Greenhouse Crops Course
+Register for winter session of Abiotic Disorders of Greenhouse Crops Course

-The all new course will guide you through the diagnostic process to learn what cultural, environmental, or nutritional factors can cause plant symptoms in greenhouse crops.
+The course will guide you through the diagnostic process to learn what cultural, environmental, or nutritional factors can cause plant symptoms in greenhouse crops.

-Registration for the all new Abiotic Disorders of Greenhouse Crops Course in Michigan State University Extension’s College of Knowledge is now open.
+Registration for winter session of the Abiotic Disorders of Greenhouse Crops Course in Michigan State University Extension’s College of Knowledge is now open.
 The College of Knowledge Online Series was the 2017 National Award-Winning Commercial Horticulture Program from the National Association of County Agricultural Agents.
-Growers or other interested professionals can participate in the summer sessions of this award-winning program by signing up until June 13, 2020.
+Growers or other interested professionals can participate in the summer sessions of this award-winning program by signing up until Dec.
+11, 2020.

 Michigan State University Extension partnered with University of Kentucky Extension to prepare this all new course on abiotic or physiological disorders.
 Abiotic plant problems are those that are caused by non-living things, such as cultural or environmental conditions.
 This course is intended for greenhouse and ornamental plant growers interested in learning how insect pests, disease, nutrition, and the greenhouse environment and cultural practices affects plant growth thereby inducing or contributing to the onset of abiotic disorders of greenhouse crops.
 This course will guide you through the diagnostic process to learn what abiotic factors can cause plant problems causing top growth symptoms (on either foliage, stem or flower buds) or root symptoms.
 The cost to take the course is $129.